Professional wrestling: Context

-In the United States, authentic wrestling is generally practiced in an amateur context.
-There is no professional league for competitive wrestling in most Western countries, due to a lack of popularity; one case in point is Real Pro Wrestling, an American professional freestyle wrestling league that dissolved in 2007 after just two seasons.
+In the United States, wrestling is generally practiced in an amateur context.
+There is no professional league for competitive wrestling in most Western countries, mainly due to a lack of popularity.

 In numerous American states, professional wrestling is legally defined as a non-sport.
-For instance, the New York athletic commission defines professional wrestling as:
+For instance, the New York Athletic Commission defines professional wrestling thus:

 Professional wrestling means an activity in which participants struggle hand-in-hand primarily for the purpose of providing entertainment to spectators and which does not comprise a bona fide athletic contest or competition.
 Professional wrestling is not a combative sport.
 Wrestling constituting bona fide athletic contests and competitions, which may be professional or amateur combative sport, shall not be deemed professional wrestling under this Part.
 Professional wrestling as used in this Part shall not depend on whether the individual wrestlers are paid or have been paid for their performance in a professional wrestling exhibition.
 All engagements of professional wrestling shall be referred to as exhibitions, and not as matches.